naguiagahnim/tm-craft-tempestarii/README.md

 - Netherite Blank Disc 120+
 - Emerald Blank Disc (for status moves)

-Netherite Upgrade Smithing Template is used when upgrading tiers.
+Move Upgrade Smithing Template is used when upgrading tiers.
 Blank Discs are used as ingredients for crafting TMs.

+Starting from 1.3.0, Move Upgrade Smithing Template replaces Netherite Upgrade Smithing Template.

 ## Egg Moves & Move Tutors